kalandjl/QuickStudyGPT/README.md

-Of course.
-Based on your updated and more detailed description, here is a professional README tailored for your QuickStudyGPT project.
-This version accurately reflects the current tech stack (using Firestore) while also highlighting your future goals (migrating to MongoDB/JWTs).

 #QuickStudyGPT
 An intelligent study tool that transforms your notes into interactive, fill-in-the-blank quizzes using the power of the OpenAI API.